Kaito-labs/cs-learning-resources/README.md

 How to use this repo:
 - Browse by topic in the Table of Contents and follow a natural progression (foundations → systems → applied domains).
-- Each entry is minimal: **title — 1–2 line blurb — link** so you can quickly compare resources.
+- Each entry is minimal: **title 1–2 line blurb and link** so you can quickly compare resources.
 - Mix theory (textbooks, lectures) with practice (exercises, projects, playgrounds) — revisit sections as your knowledge grows.

 Organization & conventions: